DanCanetti/wp-plugin-icons/README.md

    * Include recommended Aria Labels for each icon
 * Adding more icons

-# ☕ Buy me a pint
+# ☕ Buy me a Coffee
 If you liked Wordpress Plugin Icon Font, please consider buying me a coffee.
 [Thank you for your support!](buymeacoff.ee/MfXCoSEBF)